ngx-rocket/generator-ngx-rocket/docs/updating.md

 The `angular-cli` package needs extra care with updating, see [this doc](https://github.com/angular/angular-cli#updating-angular-cli).

-Be very careful with the last step (`ng init`) as many changes were made as part of this starter kit.
+Be very careful with the last step (`ng init`) and check the diff closely, so you do not overwrite changes that were made as part of the starter template or your own code.